veryacademy/django-ecommerce-project/README.md

 </details>

-## Future Content
+## Community Driven Content
-List of features requested by community.
-If you would like to request any features not included - please visit our YouTube channel and make a comment.
+I activity try and promote feedback to taylor courses to your needs and wishes.
+Here is a list of features requested by community.
+If you would like to request any other feature not listed here - please visit our YouTube channel and make a comment.

 #### Next Planned Tutorials
-+ Project Refactoring: Restructured project folder
 + Tests for whole system

 #### Introduction Phase Suggestions